 Data collection and analysis can help you better understand and delight your guests.
 By using the insights that this data provides, you'll be reaching guests earlier in their online journey with relevant offerings, which increases engagement, and revenue.

 Reprinted from the Hotel Business Review with permission from http://www.hotelexecutive.com/.

 Megan PopeMore from Megan Pope

-INTELITY is the global provider of the most advanced hospitality technology platform for the hotel, casino, and luxury residential markets.
-INTELITY offers its customers comprehensive, fully-integrated solutions to better connect and manage their guest experience and staff operations in a single platform.
-INTELITY has been named the "Official Mobile and In-Room Technology Provider" by the distinguished Forbes Travel Guide in 2017, 2018, 2019, and 2020, and is in use by major hotel groups, including Marriott, Fairmont, Hard Rock, and more.
-For more information or to view current job openings, please visit www.intelity.com.
+INTELITY is the global leader in contactless guest experience technology, uniting mobile, in-room, and operational tools into one fully-integrated hospitality platform.
+Built for the hotel, casino, and luxury residential markets, INTELITY has been named the "Official Mobile and In-Room Technology Provider" by the distinguished Forbes Travel Guide for five consecutive years and is in use at boutique properties, casino-resorts, and global hotel brands, including Marriott, Fairmont, Hard Rock, and more.
+For more information, visit www.intelity.com.